Skip to Main Content

 What to Expect:

-You ride from Port Gibson into Natchez, the terminus of the parkway.
-Passing many sites to visit, you will be stopping to enjoy one final picnic lunch prepared by your trip leaders, under the shade trees next to the creek.
+You ride from Port Gibson into Natchez, the terminus of the parkway, passing many sites you may visit at your leisure.
+Along the way, stop to enjoy one final picnic lunch prepared by your trip leaders, under the shade trees next to the creek.
 After lunch, continue on to Mount Locust and Emerald Mound before arriving in Natchez.

 Cumulative Distance Range: 19 — 43 miles